burak-kara/http-0.9/README.md

 Extend the server above such that a separate thread handles each request.
 Additionally, keep a log of all requests (i.e., timestamp, request, IP address and port of the client) which is output to the console every five seconds by yet another thread.

+PS: Today's browsers do not support http/0.9 (they add headers to packets automatically), teherefore use older versions of browsers like firefox from 2005.